HDFGroup/hdf-rest-api/AttrOps/PUT_Attributes.rst

 Request Elements
 ----------------

-The request body must include a JSON object with "type" key.
-Optionally a "shape" key can be provided to make a non-scalar attribute.
+The request must provide at least one attribute to be written.
+This may be done in one of three ways: As a list of attribute items named `attributes`, a dictionary `obj_ids` mapping a set of target object ids to the attribute objects which are to be written to those objects, or a single attribute item desribe by a `type` and optional `shape`/`value`.

+obj_ids
+^^^^^
+A collection of objects to which the attributes are to be written.

+If the same set of attributes is to be written to each target object, `obj_ids` should be a list.
+If each target object has a unique collection of attributes which should be written to it, `obj_ids` should map each target object id to a set of attributes to write to that object.

+If this is not provided, the attributes in `attr_names` will be written to the object with the id specified in the query.

+attributes
+^^^^
+A dictionary mapping the name of each new attribute to its information.
+Each individual attribute is required to provide a `type`, and may optionally provide a `shape` and `value`.

 type
 ^^^^

-Specifies the desired type of the attribute.
+Specifies the desired type of a single attribute to create.
 Either a string that is one of the predefined type values, a UUID of a committed type, or a JSON object describing the type.
 See :doc:`../Types/index` for details of the type specification.

 shape
 ^^^^^^

+Specifies the desired shape of a single attribute to create.
 Either a string with the value ``H5S_NULL`` or an integer array describing the dimensions of the attribute.
 If shape is not provided, a scalar attribute will be created.